-The table below provides the high-level results of this year's assessment carried out in September 2023.
-The assessment was undertaken taking account of the Pensions Regulator's Code of Practice No.13 (Governance and administration of occupational trust-based schemes providing money purchase benefits).
+The table below provides the high-level results of this year's assessment carried out in September 2024.
 Whilst the legal requirements of VFM assessments only focus on the benefits and services that are paid for by members, the Trustee has also considered the broader value provided to members which is not paid for by the member).